PhilipDaniels/AutoZilla/README.md

 - A basis for writing and loading plugins

-A main application runs as a task-tray application and allows the user to load and unload plugins and see which hotkeys they have registered.
+A main application runs as a task-tray application and allows the user to load and unload plugins and see which HotKeys they have registered.

 Solution Contents